 Newhaven Today

-The town of Newhaven, with a population of about 12,000, is situated in an enviable position at the mouth of the River Ouse, surrounded by the South Downs Area of Outstanding Natural Beauty.
-Best known for its ferry link with Dieppe in France (operated by DFDS Transmanche ferries), the harbour is right in the middle of the town, overlooked by residential housing on the hilly sides of the river valley on either side.
-Residents and visitors can enjoy the natural beauty of cliffs, Downs, river and sea.
+The town of Newhaven, home to around 13,000 people, is situated at the mouth of the River Ouse and surrounded by the South Downs Area of Outstanding Natural Beauty.
+Best known for its ferry link to Dieppe, France (operated by DFDS Transmanche), the harbour sits at the heart of the town, overlooked by residential areas on the hillsides.
+Residents and visitors alike enjoy the stunning natural scenery of cliffs, Downs, river, and sea.

 Newhaven Today